JuliaLang/www.julialang.org/jsoc/gsoc/gnn.md

 ### Adding models and examples

 As part of the documentation and for bootstrapping new projects, we want to add fully worked out examples and applications of graph neural networks.
-We can start with entry-level tutorials and progressively introduce to the read more advanced functionalities.
+We can start with entry-level tutorials and progressively introduce the reader to more advanced features.

 **Duration**: 175h.